NuLink-network/docs/product/user/agent_usecase.md

 ![Enter Password](../../miscellaneous/img/agent/enter_password.png)

 As shown in the authorization page below, it displays the request source's address and my Agent account address.

+![Connect NuLink Agent](../../miscellaneous/img/agent/confirm.png)

 Click `Confirm` and the page will automatically return to the third-party application page.

-![Connect NuLink Agent](../../miscellaneous/img/agent/confirm.png)

-The figure below shows the File Transfer page of the third-party application, and it is logged in with the Agent's current account.
-If you have not uploaded any files, please click "Upload file" to upload files first.

 The image below shows the third-party application 'File Transfer' page in the logged-in state, with the account being the currently logged-in Agent account.

+![File Transfer](../../miscellaneous/img/agent/filetransfer.png)

 If you have not uploaded any files, please click `Upload File` first.

-![File Transfer](../../miscellaneous/img/agent/filetransfer.png)

 ## File Upload -> Single File Upload